chendry/LSY201/README.md

 ### Taking the Picture

-Call `takePicture` to instruct the camera to take a picture.
-This instructs the camera to take a picture and store it as a JPEG file which can later be retrieved.
+Calling `takePicture` instructs the camera to take a picture and store it as a JPEG file which can later be read.

     camera.takePicture();

 ### Reading the Image

-Retrieve the image data by making multiple calls to the `readJpegFileContent`.
+Call `readJpegFileSize` repetedly to read the JPEG data stored on the camera from the last picture taken.
 This method expects three parameters:

-1. a 0-based offset of where in the JPEG file you want to start reading.
+1. the 0-based offset of where in the JPEG file you want to start reading.
 (Must be a multiple of 8.)
-2. a buffer to which the data is to be written, and
+2. a buffer to hold the data, and
 3. the size of that buffer.

-The method returns `true` when it has read data, or `false` if there is no more data to be read because the end-of-file has been reached.
+The method returns `true` when it puts new data into the buffer, or `false` if it has not because the end-of-file has been reached.

-Here's an example of how to read the entire contents of the JPEG and write each byte to the serial port:
+For example, the following reads the entire contents of the JPEG and writes each byte to the serial port:

     uint16_t offset = 0;
     uint8_t buf[32];